 Environmental Racism: Task Force Action on Flint Water Crisis

-A concept which is defined as environmental injustice which takes place as an action or in the form of the biased policy framework was recognized by in the late 1970s and early 1980s.
-It identifies racial discrimination which takes place in policymaking and the enforcement of laws and regulations.
+A concept which is defined as environmental injustice which takes place as an action or in the form of the biased policy framework was recognized in the late 1970s and early 1980s.
+It identifies racial discrimination which takes place in policymaking and the enforcement of laws and regulations in environment-related issues??.
 Flint Water crisis, which took place in 2014 is a resounding example of environmental injustice.
 The ignorance of Environmental Protection Agency (EPA), when they were already warned for dangerous levels of lead in water, instigated corrosion to change the condition of water (Ruckart, Ettinger Hanna-Attisha et al., 2019).
 It was later proved by a leaked memo that EPA was aware of the fact that there was a dangerous level of lead in the water.
 The inception of the Flint water crisis was seen as a threat by GM motors as the water started impacting their machines.
 The official statement from GM motors stated the fact high chlorine in water may cause further corrosion in their machines.
 The crisis which was not deemed as a state emergency, when residents complained about water, turned out to be labelled statewide emergency when GM motors acted.
 It further adds to the argument that the Flint water crisis was caused by due negligence and because of environmental racism (Chavez, Perez, Tunney, & NúñeZ, 2017).

 The environmental racism infers that opinion and health-related impacts of residents when ignored, it is disrespectful.
 Such practices are carried out quite cleverly and, in a manner, that racial discrimination is justified by associating factors.
 In case of Flint water crisis, it is quite evident that authorities and officials which also included EPA committed several types of environmental injustices.
 Distributive justice, procedural justice, corrective justice and social justice can be identified as types of injustices which took place along with environmental injustice in Flint water crisis (Campbell, Greenberg, Mankikar, & Ross, 2016).
 In this regard, the state of Michigan which managed Flint’s finances defined Flint water crisis as an economic problem as their deficit of $25 million (Pauli, 2019).

 With GM motors stopping the inflow of Flint river water, it took only 6 months for them to get access to clean water.
 Flint with a population of over 100,000 was left to face a crisis which was later resolved in 2017.
 Lack of intent, not recognizing the extent of the problem and with the majority of the population belonging to low-income household, Flint water crisis was an obvious example of environmental racism.